 When it come to interiors, good design is rarely the result of single person's work.
 I may have had a vision for this window, but without the help of all the artists and artisans, friends and colleagues who lent their time, talent and passion to this project, it would have been little more than a passing dream.
-If there's one thing I learned over the years as a magazine editor, it's that helping people builds relationships and that together, anything is possible.ELLE DECOR for entrusting me with a brand I've loved for years.
-From the beginning of this project, they granted me full creative freedom and the means to turn my vision into reality.
+If there's one thing I learned over the years as a magazine editor, it's that helping people builds relationships and that together, anything is possible.

-Bloomingdale's, lead by Christine Maly and the visionary Harry Medina.
+Putting together a room like this, well before any furniture or accessories, was not easy.
+The wallpaper, the moldings, the faux bois floors and fireplace were all the work of the talented visuals team at Bloomingdale's, lead by Christine Maly and the visionary Harry Medina.
 Both went the extra mile every step of the way, and for that, I'm extremely grateful.

 Among the staff at Bloomingdale's, creating fantasy windows all year long, are Michael, Adina, and Ed (not pictured) with the visuals team.
 Of course, we left Adina to do all the heavy lifting, while the rest of us dusted and arranged flowers (kidding).
 All of them were troopers to the end, helping turn a daunting pile of bins, boxes, furniture and props…

 Beyond the pieces from Furniture on 5, every design element here was the result of the great generosity of friends and colleagues in the industry. beginning with the splatter wallpaper from Harry Hinson and Trip March of Hinson & Company, together with their longtime publicist Linda Derefler.
 Linda I've known for years, ever since my days at House Beautiful.
 This classic print has been on my inspiration board for a very long time, and I'm thrilled for the chance to finally use it!

 David I'd seen out and about in the city at charity events and cocktail parties for years, but it wasn't until recently that he and his partner Michael became friends (and neighbors!) of ours in the country.
 Back at Martha, I used to borrow things from his store all the time for fancy photo shoots.
 Hands down, David has one of the best eyes in New York for assembling an ever-changing and eclectic mix of beautiful antiques from around the world.
 When Jaithan and I dropped in to see David just after the window went up, he had just returned from the auction at Tavern on the Green.
 Check out this fantastic copper, brass, and mirror wall sconce, one of four he scored for the shop!
 That dazzling collection of Delftware jars, vases and urns in the window came from David as well, together with this 1920s Paris porcelain potpourri.

 Susan's my go-to girl when it comes to shades—remember this story?—so to bring even more glamour to the window, we opted for a stunning 24K gold leaf wallpaper, courtesy of our friends at Philip Jeffries.
 I've loved their wallpaper for years, using it every chance I get.
 And for another layer of light in the window, Susan had the bright idea of making shades out of the same paper for a pair of smaller Chinese export lamps in turquoise, perfect for the bookcase.